 - Heat 1 tablespoon of olive oil in a medium saucepan over medium-high heat.
 Add the onion, celery, and carrots.
 Sauté 5 minutes until lightly browned.

-- Add garlic and tomato paste.
+- Add garlic, tomato paste and sage.
 Cook 1-2 minutes more, stirring frequently.

-- Next, stir in wine, water, mustard, lentils, sea salt and pepper.
+- Stir in wine, water, mustard, lentils, bay leaf, sea salt and pepper.
 Bring to a boil, reduce to simmer.
-Simmer covered with tilted lid about 35 minutes until tender, stirring occasionally.
+Simmer partially covered for 30 minutes or until tender, stirring occasionally.

-- Once lentils are tender, add the pearl onions and the spinach a couple handfuls at a time allowing each addition to wilt before adding the next.
+- Once lentils are tender, add the spinach a couple handfuls at a time allowing each addition to wilt before adding the next.

-- Serve lentils in bowls with toasted bread.
+- Serve warm in bowls with toasted bread of choice.
 Enjoy!